Neha03024/Movie_pipeline-Neha/README.md

 1️.
 Set Up Your Environment

-Make sure you have Python 3.8 installed on your system, along with MySQL Server.
-You’ll also need an OMDb API key — it’s free and can be generated from http://www.omdbapi.com/
+Make sure Python 3.8 is installed in the system, along with MySQL Server. we also need an OMDb API key — it’s free and can be generated from http://www.omdbapi.com/

 2️.
 Install the Required Libraries

-Once you’ve cloned the repository, open a terminal inside your project folder and install the dependencies:
+Once repository is cloned, open a terminal inside the project folder and install the dependencies:

 pip install pandas sqlalchemy mysql-connector-python requests